Yohannes-Portfolio/Sales-Dashboard---PowerBI/README.md

 - Total Sales by Product (bar), led by Laptop at $836K
 - Total Sales by Payment Method (donut), with Credit Card at 73.25 percent
 - Profit Margin by Brand (column), led by Dell at 23.47 percent

+## Recommendations

+- **Protect the Electronics line, but reduce reliance on it.** Electronics drives about 73.6 percent of profit at the strongest margin, so it deserves priority on stock and promotion.
+That same concentration is a risk, so growing the healthier Furniture margin (21.15 percent) would broaden the profit base.
+- **Address supplier and product concentration.** With Dell supplying about a third of all sales through a single product, the business is exposed to one vendor and one line.
+Securing backup suppliers and promoting the next tier of products would lower that single point of failure.
+- **Convert New customers.** The New segment brings the lowest sales ($0.49M) and the lowest satisfaction (4.04 versus 4.85 for Premium).
+Improving onboarding and the early purchase experience is the clearest path to lifting both numbers.
+- **Shift payment mix toward higher margin methods.** Cash carries the weakest margin at 16.4 percent while Credit Card leads at 22.5 percent.
+Encouraging card and UPI use, for example through small incentives, would support overall margin.
+- **Review Grocery economics.** Grocery is the weakest category at 16.37 percent margin despite steady volume.
+Renegotiating sourcing or adjusting pricing would decide whether it earns its shelf space.

 ## Repository structure